powercore2000/CSC481-Reservation-Program/README.md

 Eric Cordova: Fullstack (Backend)

-## How To Run
+## How To Setup Project

-If working in eclipse or intelliJ, you need to  import the project as an existing maven ptoject to ensure your IDE of choice can properly read the file structure and dependencies.
+If working in eclipse or intelliJ, you need to  import the project as an existing ***maven*** project to ensure your IDE of choice can properly read the file structure and dependencies.

 run the following command to install all dependencies